odedshr/assetify/README.md

-# assetify
+# Assetomat
 Use Chokidar to watch multiple sources and copy to multiple targets

 ## Installing
 ```
-npm i -D assetify
+npm i -D assetomat
 ```

 ## Setting up
 Add an `assets` section to your `package.json` with an array of element; Each element should have `source` and `target - that can be either single item or an array of items
 ```
   "assets": [
     {